-- Property paths are not supported: the ZeroOrMorePath () and OneOrMorePath (+) operators require linear recursion, which is not part of IQ yet.
-An initial investigation of using SQL Common Table Expressions (CTEs) for linear recursion was done in the context of SWRL [26], but a proper implementation would require dedicated optimization techniques. - [NOT] EXISTS is difficult to handle due to its non-compositional semantics, which is not defined in a bottom-up fashion.
+- [NOT] EXISTS is difficult to handle due to its non-compositional semantics, which is not defined in a bottom-up fashion.
 Including it in IQ requires further investigation. - Most of the missing SPARQL functions (Section 17.4) are not so challenging to implement but require a considerable engineering effort to carefully define their translations into SQL.
-We will continue the process of implementing them gradually and track the progress in a dedicated issue2. - The 5 hash functions and functions REPLACE and REGEX for regular expressions have limited support because they heavily depend on the DBMS: not all DBMSs provide all hash functions, and many DBMSs have their own regex dialects.
-Currently, the SPARQL regular expressions of REPLACE and REGEX are simply sent to the DBMS.
+We will continue the process of implementing them gradually and track the progress in a dedicated issue. - The 5 hash functions and functions REPLACE and REGEX for regular expressions have limited support because they heavily depend on the DBMS: not all DBMSs provide all hash functions, and many DBMSs have their own regex dialects.
+Currently, the SPARQL regular expressions of REPLACE and REGEX are simply sent to the DBMS. - In the implementation of functions STRDT, STRLANG, and langMatches, the second argument has to a be a constant: allowing variables will have a negative impact on the performance in our framework.